Use your brisket drippings to make the most delicious and flavorful smoked brisket gravy! Only a few ingredients and you have gravy in no time.

 This gravy is great to drizzle over meat, mashed potatoes, or even crispy potato wedges.

-Can I Make Gravy with Bristet Drippings?
+Can I Make Gravy with Brisket Drippings?

 Save those Leftover Brisket Drippings for a No-Waste Gravy or Sauce!

-I’m all about saving, reusing, or repurposing as much as I can in my kitchen.
-This smoked brisket gravy is the perfect recipe to repurpose something you may be tempted to throw out.
-Instead of tossing the brisket fat in the compost or garbage, you can repurpose it into a delicious and flavorful gravy.
+Instead of tossing the brisket drippings in the compost or garbage, you can repurpose it into a delicious and flavorful gravy.
 I’m all about saving anything I can from my kitchen, and this sauce is a great way to avoid letting food go to waste!

 What’s In This Smoked Brisket Gravy?

-I cook with fresh produce from my garden and from Misfits Market– they sell fantastic fruit, vegetables, & pantry staples at a discounted price.
-We get Misfit boxes every other week and love picking out seasonal produce for delivery.
-Get $10 off your first box by clicking here!
+I get fresh produce from my garden and from Misfits Market– they sell fantastic fruit, vegetables, & pantry staples at a discounted price.
+We get Misfit boxes every other week and love picking out favorite produce for delivery.
+Get $10 off your first box here!

-- Brisket Drippings: we used smoked brisket drippings as the base of our gravy.
+• Brisket Drippings: we used smoked brisket drippings as the base of our gravy.
 But you can use oven roasted brisket as well.
 The gravy will take on the flavor of the marinade, rub, or brine that you flavored your brisket with.
 We did a spicy brown sugar rub on the brisket, which made a really nice smoky almost BBQ taste to the gravy.

-- Spices: The gravy will take on any flavor that you added to the meat.
+• Spices: The gravy will take on any flavor that you added to the meat.
 I’d recommend this brisket rub which will give your gravy a really nice flavor.

 Make This Brisket in the Electric Smoker!